Quart-Addons/quart-wtf/docs/how_to_guides/configuration.rst

     * - ``WTF_CSRF_SSL_STRICT``
       - ``bool``
       - ``True``
-      - Determines to enforce the same orgin policy by checking that the referrer matches the host.
+      - Determines to enforce the same origin policy by checking that the referrer matches the host.
 Only applies to HTTPS requests.
     * - ``WTF_I18N_ENABLED``
       - ``bool``